-Exposure Therapy is a specialized type of Cognitive Behavioral Therapy that is used to treat a variety of anxiety disorders such as Generalized Anxiety Disorder, Obsessive Compulsive Disorder, and phobias.
+Exposure Therapy is a specialized type of Cognitive Behavioral Therapy that is used to treat a variety of anxiety disorders such as Generalized Anxiety Disorder, Obsessive Compulsive Disorder, Health Anxiety, and phobias.
 This approach has a long history of empirical support shown to reduce the symptoms associated with anxiety.
 Some studies show that clients can experience relief rather quickly.
 The goal is to use various techniques involving exposing the client to anxiety provoking situations and learning how to process these situations with a decreased level of fear or anxiety.
 Having exposure to feared situations, objects, or activities in a more neutral setting helps to reduce the fear and decrease the frequency of avoidance.
 Exposure Therapy is known to have great results, but the technique is unfortunately underutilized by clinicians.

 So what exactly does Exposure Therapy look like?

 Great question!
 Let’s use an example because it’s a little easier to understand.
 I’m going to use more of an extreme example so you can fully understand.
 Let’s pretend that you come in with a presenting concern being a fear of dogs.

 We would begin some visual and auditory exercises.
 For example, we might practice naming different types of dogs or using other words associated with dogs.
 There may also be a focus on reading about or looking at pictures of fictional dogs (as silly as it may seem).
 Once this is tolerated well with only a minimum level of anxiety, we would then begin looking at pictures of real dogs.
 Eventually, we would listen to audio of dogs and watch videos of dogs.
 All of these exposures would be using friendly images and recordings.
 Again, each step is done gradually until levels of discomfort can be tolerated.